rust-lang-nursery/rust-cookbook/CONTRIBUTING.md

 description of the example.
 Keep extra functions and types to a minimum.

-Follow the error handling templates in ["A note about error handling"][errors].
+When an example must handle the possibility of errors, follow the error handling templates in ["A note about error handling"][errors].
 Examples always set up error handling correctly and propagate errors with `?` (not `try!`).
+If there is no need for error handling in the example, using `main()` is appropriate.

 Don't use glob imports, even for preludes, so that users can see what traits they are calling.
 (Some crates might consider using glob